Barley with Cauliflower and Vegetable Broth

 • Can I use another grain?

-Yes, any grain or even pasta.
+Yes, any grain, including pasta.

 Author image